andreeaiosip/click-a-book/README.md

 ***

-### Deployment
+#### Deployment

 At the beginning I have started the development on my machine with Visual Studio code and I was saving  regularly the code in a repository I have created on GitHub.
 When I have connected my MongoDB to my app, I have started using Gitpod online IDE.

 To make sure the data is linked and displayed correctly I have created an account on Heroku and deployed my web app live.
 This helped me with the debugging part as well.

-##### How to run this project locally:
+### Running the project locally

 To run this web app locally on your machine you need to have these technologies in place: